Muzietto/japp/README.md

 - promizzes2.js: all logic is outside promises and is handled by static methods `depend` & `fulfill`
 - promizzes2b.js: identical to [what Robotlolita did]( http://robotlolita.me/2015/11/15/how-do-promises-work.html#a-minimal-promise-implementation)
 - promizzes3.js: promises with `then` (aka `bind`) as instance method

+Surf then to `Eitherz_Mocha.html`
+- eitherz2b.js: all logic is outside promises and is handled by static methods `depend` & `fulfill`, heavily inspired to [what Robotlolita did]( http://robotlolita.me/2015/11/15/how-do-promises-work.html#handling-errors-with-promises)
+- eitherz3.js: promises with `then` (aka `bind`) as instance method and error handling